Aeron/ikev2-strongswan-vpn/README.md

     -v /path/to/service.uuid:/service.uuid \
     aeron/ikev2-strongswan-vpn:latest \
     profile-psk > ikev2-vpn.mobileconfig
+# …or…
+docker exec -it \
+    -e HOST=example.com \
+    -v /path/to/profile.uuid:/profile.uuid \
+    -v /path/to/service.uuid:/service.uuid \
+    ikev2-vpn \
+    /entrypoint.sh profile-psk > ikev2-vpn.mobileconfig
 ```

 It will generate new UUIDs once and re-use them next time.

+> [!NOTE]
-**Note**: Such volumes also can be mounted for a main container somewhat permanently.
+> Such volumes also can be mounted for [a main container](#container-running)
-Then there will be no need to specify it for the profile compilation.
+> somewhat permanently.
+Then there will be no need to specify it for the profile
+> compilation.

 ## Caveats